 HelloID provides robust single sign-on (SSO) capabilities for your users, so that they can access their applications with just a single logon.
-This saves them time and hassle, and it saves your organization money.
+This reduces password proliferation, thus easing the IT department's workload.

 How Does Authentication Work?

 In SSO jargon, the provider of an application is referred to as a Service Provider (SP).
-In order to connect to the widest array of Service Providers possible, HelloID supports industry-standard protocols such as SAML and OpenID.
-In addition to those protocols, HelloID offers support for some legacy web applications through sending a forms POST message, and through the HelloID browser plugin.
+In order to connect to the widest array possible of Service Providers, HelloID supports industry-standard protocols such as SAML and OpenID.
+In addition, HelloID supports some legacy web applications through sending an HTML form POST message, and through the HelloID browser plugin.

 Add an Application

 If you plan to offer SSO services to your organization through HelloID, you'll need to add desired applications to your HelloID environment.
 HelloID offers a wide variety of applications as part of its built-in catalog, which grows by the day.
 You can learn all about adding and configuring applications here.

 Note: If you don't find the application you're looking for, you can establish a connection through one of the generic templates, or you can contact your local support office.
 We're always looking to grow HelloID's template library, and are happy to help!

 Accessing SSO Applications